 can we reason together?

-in the sentence you’re just gonna have to take my word for it, though at :52 though has the same function as the word but. i have papers to prove i am a legal immigrant, but u just have to take my word for it (believe me). i don’t have them with me.
+in the sentence you’re just gonna have to take my word for it, though at :52, though has the same function as the word but. i.e., i am a legal immigrant, but you’re just gonna have to take my word for it (believe me) because i don’t have my papers with me.

 this version of the popular “that’d be great” office space meme includes take my word for it & fill out

 - i swear to ya i got the paper work, at 1:03, is a reduction of i’ve got. in some situations in english, the “v” sound is reduced (not pronounced).

 paper work is documentation. frequently spanish speakers want to use the word tramit, based on the spanish words tramitar or trámite.
 DON’T DO IT. it’s great spanglish, but tramit is NOT a word in english.